SQLProvider

 Querying

-The entity-items themselves are rows in the database data and they are modelled as dynamic sub-classes of SqlEntity, base-class in file SqlRuntime.Common.fs which can be basically think of as wrapper for Dictionary<string,obj> (a column name, and the value).
-SqlEntity is used for all-kind of result-data actually, so the data columns may not correspond to the actual data values.
-Mostly the results of the data are shaped as SqlQueryable<SqlEntity>, or SqlQueryable<'T> which is a SQLProvider's class for IQueryable<'T> items.
+The entity-items themselves are rows in the database data, and they are modelled as dynamic sub-classes of SqlEntity, base-class in file SqlRuntime.Common.fs which can be thought of as a wrapper for Dictionary<string,obj> (a column name, and the value).
+SqlEntity is actually used for all kinds of result data, so the data columns may not correspond to the actual data values.
+Mostly the results of the data are shaped as SqlQueryable<SqlEntity> or SqlQueryable<'T>, which is SQLProvider's class for IQueryable<'T> items.

 query {